backand/docs/slate_docs/source/includes/_backand_features.md

 `console.error(object)`

+These are sent to the Logging section of the Backand dashboard, under `Log` -> `Console`.

 #### Error Handling
 If your code results in an error (for example, if you write the following: `throw new Error("An error occurred!")`), the request will return HTTP status 417, and the response body will contain the associated error message.

+These are also sent to the Logging section of the Backand dashboard, under `Log` -> `Server Side Exceptions`.

 #### Return values

-Triggered actions will have a response that matches the format expected by the triggering call (such as the return value of a CREATE call).
+Triggered actions will have a response that matches the format expected by the triggering call (such as the return value of a `CREATE` call).

 On Demand actions, though, will return whatever value is returned by the custom server code, which can be any properly-formatted JSON string.

 ### Server-Side Node.js Code
 Using Backand, you can develop distributed Node.js actions and host them with your Backand application - no additional servers needed!
 You can use the Server-Side Node.js action to work with any NPM package, build sophisticated action behaviors, perform complex coding tasks, and more.

 For Server-Side Node.js Code actions, you develop the code on your local machine.
 The code is then deployed to, and runs on, Backand's server.
 It functions just like any other Node.js project and can be fully debugged locally and, once you've finished making changes, you can use the "deploy" command to publish the changes to your Backand application.